FredericJacobs/fudge/README.md

 ### Contact

 If you're interested to know more about this project you can always drop me a line or ping me on Twitter/App.net.

+### Credits

+Fudge was a collaboration with the inimitable [Tim Van Damme](http://timvandamme.com/) who beautifully designed the client and Fudge's personality.